List of geological features on Rhea

 This is a list of named geological features on Rhea, the second largest moon of Saturn.
 Planetary features are approved by the International Astronomical Union's (IAU) Working Group for Planetary System Nomenclature (WGPSN).

 Catenae

 A catena /kəˈtiːnə/ is a crater chain.

 Chasmata

 Rhean chasms are called chasmata.
 They are named after sacred places in world mythologies.

 Craters

 Rhean craters are named after figures from the mythologies of mostly non-European cultures.
 As of 2017, there are 128 named craters.

-back to top

 Fossae

 A fossa is a long, narrow depression.

 Lineae

 A linea is a long marking on a planet or moon's surface.